On this page, you will find a collection of George Washington quotes that teach about leadership, politics, freedom and more.

 About George Washington

 Washington was admired for his leadership qualities, and was elected President in the first two national elections.
-He was a remarkable man and a great leader.
-He had a deep sense of duty and high expectations of himself and his people.
+He was a remarkable man, a great leader, with a deep sense of duty and high expectations of himself and his people.

 As the first president, Washington knew that his methods and decisions would create a precedent for everything that will follow, and therefore, he made his choices carefully and responsibly.
 He established authority by remaining honest and by not abusing his power and position.